holaphil/amazing-maple-e08ae/src/pages/index.md

     type: section_portfolio
     layout_style: mosaic
     title: Recent Roles
+    subtitle: >-
-    subtitle: A few of my most recent and work experience.
+      A few of my most recent and work experience.
+Select “Work” in main navigation to view them all.
     projects_number: 2
     view_all_label: View All
     view_all_url: portfolio